ShinSFC/landing-page/README.md

 Image credits:
-cutlass.jpg is by Surja Sen Das Raj. sf-street.jpg pic is by Brett Sayles. sf-chinatown.jpg is by Allen Boguslavsky.
+cutlass.jpg is by Surja Sen Das Raj. sf-sears-food.jpg pic is by Brett Sayles. sf-chinatown.jpg is by Allen Boguslavsky. sf-walgreens.jpg is by Vision Plug. golden-gate-bridge.jpg is by Anand Dandekar.